 In fact, it can present you with an opportunity to unleash some creativity as you express your thoughts on opposing issues.
 Drawing parallels between two people or objects beats the monotony of devoting a paper to one issue.
 Of course, this does not mean that writing a compare and contrast essay is a breeze.
 It often requires you to think outside the box since the purpose of this type of paper is not to point out the obvious, but rather to engage the reader in ways they had never really considered.

-Writing a Compare and Contrast Essay: Before You Start
+Writing Effective Compare and Contrast Essay: How to Select the Topic

 It is best to choose two things that share certain features while also having characteristics that set them apart.
 For example, comparing cats and dogs is pretty logical whereas comparing porcupines with leather boots is probably not going to get you very far.